xenoinc/pmt/doc/readme-dev.txt

 Copyright (c) 2010-2012 Xeno Innovations, Inc.
 -----------------------------------------------
+Readme-Dev.txt consist of general documentation which outlines the items which you need to get you going
+  1) Creating a Test Database
+  2) PMT Project Pages (overview)
+  3) Basic Folder structure
+  4) Example: Mulitple Projects
+  5) Example: User Interface

 Change Log:
 -----------

-2012-0224 [djs]
-  * Note, the project's folder structure has reciently changed as of version 0.1 "nighthawk" (Concept-3).
+2012-0224 [djs] * Note, the project's folder structure has reciently changed as of
+                  version 0.1 "nighthawk" (Concept-3).
 This will need to be changed.
-2012-0112 [djs]
-  * Created structure baised upon v0.1 "Concept-2"
+2012-0112 [djs] * Created structure baised upon v0.1 "Concept-2"

-To Do:
-[ ] Update Folder Structure to v0.1 "Nighthawk"

 ###################################